lukaszgryglicki/lfn-devstats-example/README.md

-# Example DevStats deployment - Homebrew
+# Example DevStats deployment - The Linux Foundation Projects (some)

 This is installed [here](http://147.75.105.130:3002), it uses neither DNS nor SSL.